inrae/GenomAsm4pg/README.md

-# Assembly workflow for pangenome
+# Assembly workflow for pangenomics
-This workflow uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) to quickly assemble genomes with a HTML report summarizing obtained assembly stats.
-This workflow uses PacBio HiFi data.
+This workflow uses [Snakemake](https://snakemake.readthedocs.io/en/stable/) to assemble genomes using PacBio HiFi data.
+At the end, a HTML report summarizes the obtained assembly stats.
+Its main goal is to assemble genomes for a pangenomics approach, which means we want quick and well-assembled genomes but we do not aim for telomere-to-telomere assemblies.
+Currently, assemblies are at contig level.

-A first script (```prejob.sh```) prepares the data until fasta.gz files are obtained.
+A first script (```prejob.sh```) prepares the data until *fasta.gz* files are obtained.
 A second script (```job.sh```) runs the genome assembly and stats.

 ![workflow DAG](fig/rule_dag.svg)